All Episodes

 Hi, welcome back.

-Where we are having more fun than a human being should be allowed to have Operation Chaos, now exceeding all objectives.
+Great to have you, Rush Limbaugh, Operation Chaos Headquarters, where we are having more fun than a human being should be allowed to have Operation Chaos, now exceeding all objectives.

-Gene, uh, welcome, and you're up first.
+Gene, welcome, and you're up first.

 Yes, sir.